serinko/python_crash_course_book/part_2_projects/downloading_data/README.md

 ## Donwloading Your Own (weather) Data

 **Steps to download the data (weather):**
-- *Check the book on the page 245/346 for a detailed guide
+- *Check the book on the page 345/346 for a detailed guide*